Robert Hall (footballer): Oxford United

 On 19 July 2016, Oxford United announced that they had signed the former loanee on a two-year permanent deal, despite his ongoing injury.
-He made his first appearance as a substitute in a Football League Trophy match against Chelsea U23 on 8 November, and his first league appearance, again as a substitute, against Shrewsbury Town four days later.
+He made his first appearance as a substitute in an EFL Trophy match against Chelsea U23 on 8 November, and his first league appearance, again as a substitute, against Shrewsbury Town four days later.
 His first starting appearance came in a League One fixture against Coventry City on 19 November.
-In his first season back at the club, he scored 6 goals in 26 League appearances (5 as substitute) and appeared at Wembley in the 2017 EFL Trophy Final.
+In his first season back at the club, he scored 6 goals in 26 league appearances (5 as substitute) and appeared at Wembley in the 2017 EFL Trophy Final.
 After a bright start to 2017–18, in which he scored a further 5 goals in 15 appearances (two in the league), he spent four months out of contention due to a long-term injury, before returning to the first team for the final two games of the season.
 His 2018–19 season was even worse hit by injury: after playing in the opening fixture, he sustained a knee injury that required an operation and did not reappear until the last four games of the season.
 However, he signed a new one-year contract with Oxford in May 2019, with the option of a further year.
 This option was taken up before Hall was released at the end of the 2020-21 season.